RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    :Windows (PuTTY): :ref:`generate-ssh-keys-windows-putty`
    :Windows (Powershell): :ref:`generate-ssh-keys-windows-powershell`

-   Once you generate your SSH keys and copy the public key to HPC3
+   Once you generate your SSH keys and copy the public key to HPC3:

-   | (a) your laptop or workstation from which you are initiating ssh will have
-   |     a *password protected* ssh private key and a corresponding public key.
+      * your laptop or workstation from which you are initiating ssh will have a *passphrase protected* ssh private key and a corresponding public key.
-   | (b) your public ssh key is copied to HPC3 in your :tt:`$HOME/.ssh/authorized_keys` file.
+      * your public ssh key is added on HPC3 to your :tt:`$HOME/.ssh/authorized_keys` file.

 #. **Use ssh command to login**